prometheus/codemirror-promql/README.md

 ## Usage

-As the setup of the promQL language can a bit tricky in CMN, this lib provides a class `PromQLExtension` which is here to help you to configure the different extension we aim to provide.
+As the setup of the PromQL language can a bit tricky in CMN, this lib provides a class `PromQLExtension` which is here to help you to configure the different extensions we aim to provide.

 ### Default setup
-If you want to enjoy about the different features provides without taking too much time to understand how to configure it, then the easiest way is this one:
+If you want to enjoy about the different features provided without taking too much time to understand how to configure them, then the easiest way is this one:

 ```typescript